albedim/BNNT/README.md

    create-project
    insert the app name: PROJECTONE
   ```
-* Now, write the name of the project <br>
-It will create the project in your main directory, like this
+* It will create the project in your main directory, like this
     + ProjectDirectory
       + resources
       + PROJECTONE